 Mrs. Nicole utters a couple of incoherent sentences before the door closes, Gloria wonders if the lady was talking to herself or to the rest.

-She also wonders about the competitive advantages of having children, the operation reports positive results in favour of singleness.
+She also wonders about the competitive advantages of having children, the operation reports positive results in favor of singleness.

-A quick glance at the rest of the people and the epiphany is not long in coming… she will be the last to enter the elevator.
+A quick glance at the rest of the people and the epiphany strikes her though… she will be the last to enter the elevator.

 List of the other people in order of entry to the elevator: